Tasmania's East Coast

 While penguins are not uncommon on certain beaches in Swansea, Bicheno Penguin Tours offer a fantastic tour.
 As the number of penguins vary seasonally, check their website for the expected number of penguins tonight!

 30 minutes drive south brings you to Triabunna, the jumping off point for Maria Island.
 Maria Island National Park is an Australian Convict Sites World Heritage Property, and hosts a number of activities including exploration by bike.
-Maria Island is accessible by boat with East Coast Cruises and Maria Island Ferry.
+Maria Island is accessible by boat with East Coast Cruises and Encounter Maria Island.